PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/1-product-vision.md

 ---

 ## Vision Statement

-At **Hinton.io** we envision a revolutionary web application that empowers users to navigate the complexities of the stock market with confidence and insight.
-Our platform seamlessly combines cutting-edge stock predictions, an intuitive chat Q&A interface, real-time access to top headlines, and comprehensive historical data spanning up to 10 years.
-We are committed to providing a user-friendly experience that fosters financial literacy, enabling both novice and seasoned investors to make informed decisions and achieve their investment goals.
+FOR investors WHO strive for a competitive advantage, **Hinton.io** is a web-based application THAT offers accurate financial forecasts utilizing machine learning.
+UNLIKE other financial tools, **Hinton.io** provides a user-friendly experience to streamline complex data analysis and decision-making processes.
+Our platform stands out with an intuitive interface, ensuring accessibility for both seasoned investors and newcomers to the financial landscape. **Hinton.io** is committed to democratizing the power of accurate financial predictions, offering a seamless and approachable solution that empowers investors to navigate the markets with confidence and make informed, strategic investment choices.

 ---